 8. Private Workspaces

 Orientated towards professionals or businesses concerned about being in the same space as others, private coworking spaces mean a lockable door and dedicated desk.
 Most times it includes personalized corporate branding on the door and sometimes means a private floor and kitchenette.
-Essentially, it comes with all the co-working perks, as well as private space.
+Essentially, it comes with all the co-working perks and can name as a hotel desk, as well as a private space.

 These types of coworking spaces are suitable for companies interested in longer rental periods, although many coworking space providers tend to offer month-to-month, 6-monthly, and yearly memberships.
 Private workspaces usually accommodate up to eight people, but at 620 N LaSalle it’s also possible to rent for one, two, or even three-person companies.